sagemath/sagewiki_to_gh-2022-10-10/grants/09/compmath/proposal/projects.md

 This list would not be that much different from previous Sage days, it would just be targeted at a different audience.

-\subsubsection{People} Josh Kantor, Michael Madison, all Enthought employees, Fernando Perez, Jarod Milliman, Prabhu Ramakrishnan
+\subsubsection{Key People} Josh Kantor, Michael Madison, all Enthought employees, Fernando Perez, Jarod Milliman, Prabhu Ramakrishnan

 \subsection{Sage Days: Numerical Computation}